LisaHackett97/HiddenIrishTravels/TESTING.md

 	- Image URL from Cloudinary is manually updated on the images collection in the DB.
 	- Functionality is set up, so user can view and select image name, and this is the linked to the field for the image URL in mongo.
   - Instruction are on the admin upload page.
 It is assumed that an admin user would have access to the cloudinary and mongo accounts for the site.
-  - Details of the uploaded image are accessed through the console
+  - Details of the uploaded image are accessed through an input field on the upload page or through cloudinary account.

 - After testing and getting user feedback, some images were showing stretched on different screen sizes, along with the 2 images on home and user pages.
 I needed to resize all, and set the height and width, as well as the object cover properties (home/user pg imgs) so images displayed for a better user experience.
 Some images may still need to be compressed further.
 Will work through this in order to show increased lighthouse scores.